RemTung/TobRFV-lineages-Heroku/README.md

 5. Click "Visualize with auspice".
 There should be a new link named "update" which will display the new tree.

 6. You can go back to the react page and refresh the page so that you can upload another file.
 By refreshing the page, all newly created files in './public/temp' are deleted.
 This is necessary if you want to upload a new file.

+### How to deal with "Error: address already in use"

+For Mac/Linux:

+1. lsof -i tcp:7000
+2. kill -9 {the PID found in step 1}

+For Windows:
+(run in Command Prompt as administrator)
+1.netstat -ano|findstr "PID :7000"
+2.taskkill /pid {the PID found in step 1} /f

 ### TODO